Home » Recipes » Sauce » Homemade White Gravy

 • Green Vegetables: You can certainly smother green beans, broccoli, and spinach with this delicious gravy, too.

-white gravy on chicken fried chicken
+Thick white gravy is on top of chicken fried steak.

 country gravy on top of chicken fried chicken